taw00/dashcore-rpm/README.secure-your-dash-masternode.md

 # FedoraServer usually starts with ssh, dhcp6-client, and cockpit opened up
 # I want ssh. dhcpv6 should be unneccessary for a static IP host, and cockpit is something used intermittently.
 # And of course, we want the dash full node/masternode ports available.
-sudo firewall-cmd --permanent --zone=FedoraServer --add-service ssh sudo firewall-cmd --permanent --zone=FedoraServer --remove-service dhcpv6-client
+sudo firewall-cmd --permanent --add-service ssh sudo firewall-cmd --permanent --remove-service dhcpv6-client
-#sudo firewall-cmd --permanent --zone=FedoraServer --add-service cockpit
+#sudo firewall-cmd --permanent --add-service cockpit
-sudo firewall-cmd --permanent --zone=FedoraServer --remove-service cockpit
+sudo firewall-cmd --permanent --remove-service cockpit
 # Open up the Mastnernode port
-sudo firewall-cmd --permanent --zone=FedoraServer --add-service dash-node
+sudo firewall-cmd --permanent --add-service dash-node
-#sudo firewall-cmd --permanent --zone=FedoraServer --add-service dash-node-testnet
+#sudo firewall-cmd --permanent --add-service dash-node-testnet
 # If you are running and older masternode or a masternode that was not installed via RPM, you must do things manually
-#sudo firewall-cmd --permanent --zone=FedoraServer --add-port=19999/tcp
+#sudo firewall-cmd --permanent --add-port=19999/tcp
-#sudo firewall-cmd --permanent --zone=FedoraServer --add-port=9999/tcp
+#sudo firewall-cmd --permanent --add-port=9999/tcp

 # Rate limit incoming ssh and cockpit (if configured) traffic to 10 requests per minute
 sudo firewall-cmd --permanent --add-rich-rule='rule service name=ssh limit value=10/m accept'